MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 When the migration to the cloud is finished, the overhead and costs of managing a virtual desktop farm are replaced with a cloud-native solution that manages the virtual desktop experience for your team.
 The team will only be responsible for support of the desktop images, available applications, Azure Active Directory, and user profiles.

-## How to measure progress during a Azure Virtual Desktop adoption
+## How to measure progress during an Azure Virtual Desktop adoption

 Once you understand the top motivations for this scenario, the cloud strategy team can define measurable outcomes to further guide adoption activities.
 Examples of business outcomes commonly seen during cloud adoption can be reviewed in [Business outcomes](../../strategy/business-outcomes/index.md).

-Given the impact of a Azure Virtual Desktop platform, you need to create many defined objectives and measurable key results.
+Given the impact of an Azure Virtual Desktop platform, you need to create many defined objectives and measurable key results.
 Commonly known as OKRs, objectives and key results can help you break down Azure Virtual Desktop adoption into manageable efforts.
 For more information, see [Objectives and key results](../../strategy/business-outcomes/okr.md) to understand OKRs in more detail.

 ## Next step: Plan for a virtual desktop environment